A vacant big-box store turned weekend artist market, "Rust Belt" doesn't use its beautiful space during the week. Time to change that! Read more

 Thank you mention on our website.Estimated delivery:

-"I support The Rust Belt Market" sticker by artist Chris Gorski of Detroit GT.Estimated delivery:Ships within the US only
+"I support The Rust Belt Market" sticker by artist Chris Gorski of Detroit GT.Estimated delivery:Only ships to: United States

-"I support" poster by letterpress artist Bryan Baker of Stukenborg Press plus above mentioned gifts.Estimated delivery:Ships within the US only
+"I support" poster by letterpress artist Bryan Baker of Stukenborg Press plus above mentioned gifts.Estimated delivery:Only ships to: United States

-"I support" t-shirt designed by Chris Gorski of Detroit GT plus above mentioned gifts.Estimated delivery:Ships within the US only
+"I support" t-shirt designed by Chris Gorski of Detroit GT plus above mentioned gifts.Estimated delivery:Only ships to: United States

 51 backers Limited (99 left of 150)